ugendarkumar/Google-Oauth-API--nodeJS/README.md

 use npm install (to fetch the required dependencies)

-create an .env file and the following lines
+add your credentials to the following lines in the .env file

 clientId = your google client id for the project